About This Chapter

 What causes mental illness?
 Why do some people have psychological problems, while others don't?
 In this lesson, we'll look at one theory of abnormal psychology, the behavioral model.

 2. Classical Conditioning in Psychology: Definition, Principles & Examples

 Can you be conditioned to associate something new with something else you naturally respond to?
 In this lesson, we'll take a look at a famous psychological experiment that tested how brains have the ability to automatically react to new stimuli if it's conditioned correctly.

-3. Watson and Little Albert
+3. Psychologist John Watson & the Little Albert Experiment

 Does classical conditioning work on humans?
 In this lesson, you'll explore this question as poor Little Albert is taught to fear a rat.
 You'll also see how classical conditioning can be used in advertising.

 4. Operant Conditioning in Psychology: Definition, Theory & Examples

 How do we adapt our behaviors to our advantage?
 Can we learn from punishment and reward?
 With operant conditioning, our behaviors are shaped based off the responses we get from them.